juice-shop/juice-shop/HOW-TO.md

 Looking at the Juice Shop webpage, the area that stands out as a place to test any kind of injection or payload would be areas that allow user input.
 In our case this is the website's search bar.

 Since we are just doing a proof of concept lets send a script that contains and alert.
 First, right click on the webpage and select inspect.
 This will open developers tools in a separate frame.
-In the search bar, we will enter:
+In the search bar, we will enter: `<h1>Hacking is Cool</h1?`

+Press enter.
+Notice how this shows up on the webpage search results?
+If we right click and inspect the text we put on the page, we can see it has been inserted into the code.

+Now lets try inserting a bit of JavaScript.
+In the search bar enter the following and hit enter:

 ```
 <iframe src="javascript:alert(`HERE IS AN XSS INJECTION - KULJOT BIRING`)">.